gbv/paia/paia.md

 ## Request and response format

-Each PAIA method is identified by an URL and a HTTP verb (GET or POST).
+Each PAIA method is identified by an URL and HTTP verb GET or POST.
 Method calls expect a set of request parameters and return a JSON object.
 Request parameters and JSON response of PAIA core can be [mapped to RDF](#paia-ontology).

 The special request parameter [`access token`](#access-tokens-and-scopes) can be sent either as HTTP query parameter or in a HTTP request header.

 For POST methods a request body MUST be included in JSON format in UTF-8.
-A Content-Type request header MUST be sent with `application/json;
-charset=utf-8` or `application/json`.
+A Content-Type request header MUST be sent with `application/json; charset=utf-8` or `application/json`.
 A PAIA auth server SHOULD additionally accept URL-encoded HTTP POST request bodies with content type `application/x-www-form-urlencoded`.
+Request encoding ISO-8859-1 MAY be supported in addition to UTF-8 for these requests.

-The HTTP response content type of a PAIA response is a JSON object (HTTP header `Content-Type: application/json`), optionally wrapped as JSONP (HTTP header `Content-Type: application/javascript`).
-The charset MUST be included as part of the Content-Type header.
-The response charset is first determined by looking at the requests Accept-Charset header and second by its Accept header.
-If none of both headers contains a charset supported by the PAIA server, the server MUST use either either ISO-8859-1 or UTF-8.
-A PAIA server MUST at least support UTF-8.
+The HTTP response content type of a PAIA response is a JSON object (HTTP header `Content-Type: application/json`) in UTF8, optionally wrapped as JSONP (HTTP header `Content-Type: application/javascript`).
+The charset SHOULD be included as part of the Content-Type header (`application/json; charset=utf-8` or `application/javascript; charset=utf-8`)

 Every request parameter and every response field is defined with